On K-theoretic invariants of semigroup C*-algebras from actions of congruence monoids: Introduction

-Apart from our main theorem (obtained in \S~\ref{ss:RecC*}), we prove several additional results: In \S~\ref{s:pi}, we show that all the semigroup C*-algebras $C^*_{\lambda}(R \rtimes R_{\m,\Gamma})$ are purely infinite in a very strong sense, i.e., they absorb $\cO_{\infty}$ tensorially, $C^*_{\lambda}(R \rtimes R_{\m,\Gamma}) \cong \cO_{\infty} \otimes C^*_{\lambda}(R \rtimes R_{\m,\Gamma})$.
+This paper is organized as follows.
+We begin with a brief discussion of general semigroup C*-algebras in \S~\ref{ss:SgpC} and then specialize to the case of semigroups of $ax+b$ type arising from actions of congruence monoids on rings of algebraic integers in \S~\ref{ss:conmon}.
+In \S~\ref{sec:cft} we explain how the number-theoretic data used to define a congruence monoid naturally gives rise to a class field (i.e., finite abelian extension), and in \S~\ref{ss:recnt} we show that how one can recover information about the congruence monoids from these class fields.
+In \S~\ref{s:pi}, we show that all the semigroup C*-algebras $C^*_{\lambda}(R \rtimes R_{\m,\Gamma})$ are purely infinite in a very strong sense, i.e., they absorb $\cO_{\infty}$ tensorially, $C^*_{\lambda}(R \rtimes R_{\m,\Gamma}) \cong \cO_{\infty} \otimes C^*_{\lambda}(R \rtimes R_{\m,\Gamma})$.
 This means that our semigroup C*-algebras fall into the scope of the classification programme for C*-algebras.
 More precisely, they belong to the class of C*-algebras classified by Kirchberg in \cite{Kir}.
 This motivates a detailed analysis of the K-groups of our semigroup C*-algebras, which we initiate in \S~\ref{ss:KSgpC}.
 Furthermore, to illustrate our results, we discuss several concrete example classes along the way (see for instance \S~\ref{sss:K=Q}, \S~\ref{sec:realquadratic}, or Theorem~\ref{thm:Q}).
-We also present a first example of a semigroup whose left and right boundary quotients do not have isomorphic K-theory (see Remark~\ref{rem:lbq--rbq}).
+We also present a first example of a semigroup whose left and right boundary quotients do not have isomorphic K-theory (see Remark~\ref{rem:lbq--rbq}), which is a completely new phenomenon that has not appeared before.
 This is an outgrowth of the general discussion of K-theory for boundary quotients of our semigroup C*-algebras in \S~\ref{ss:Kbq}.
 Finally, in \S~\ref{ss:RecCartan}, we prove stronger reconstruction results if in addition to the semigroup C*-algebras, we also keep track of canonical Cartan subalgebras.
+All these additional results show that our semigroup C*-algebras form an interesting class of examples from a C*-algebra perspective, giving access to many new examples of classifiable C*-algebras.

 This project was initiated during a visit of the first-named author to Queen Mary University of London, and he would like to acknowledge this and thank the mathematics department there for its hospitality.